YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 The size of each record in the tables (except the name table) is given by the `defsize` field in the prefix: `defsize` = 4 + cell size.

-An index number starting from zero is assigned to every record in the tables.
+An index number is assigned to every record in the tables.
 The first record of each table is assigned the index zero and subsequent records' index number is one plus the index of the record preceding it.

 **Name Table**:
-The records in the tables (other than the name table) contain a pointer to a string.
+The records in the tables (other than the name table itself) contain a pointer to a string.
 These strings are stored in the name table as null-terminated C strings.
-The size of records in this table is the size of the string it holds.
+The size of the records in this table is the size of the string it holds.

 **Public Function Table**:
 A record is created for every public function that is defined in the script.